adpextwindong/Last-Viewer/js/architecture_readme.md

 ### Engine Internal Organization
 We need better file metadata support to determine usable features for certain files. (ex: Landmarker vs Markerless features)

-External facing engine controls should be renamed to have a consistent suffix like EXT_~~~~
+External facing engine controls should be renamed to have a consistent suffix like EXT_~~~~.
+It should just be packed into a single object that closures over engine internals, named ENGINE_CONTROLER with adequate documentation that these only manipulate the scene but does not manage any lifetimes.
+Outside of the engine we can only see two things to interact with.
+The engine.CONTROLS and engine.SCENE_MANAGER.

 ### Resource Manager
 A lot of the facilities in the scene manager needs to be refactored into readable functions.